Course Outline

 Format:

-An individual, two-hour final examination, consisting of multiple choice and short answer style questions.
+An individual, 2-hour final examination, consisting of multiple choice and short answer style questions.

 Criteria: